College of Liberal Arts

 Other Resources

-• In support of the history M.A. and Ph.D. programs, the UT Arlington Library Special Collections houses the Jenkins Garrett Library of Texana and Mexican War historical material and the Cartographic History Library.
+- In support of the M.A and Ph.D programs in History, the UT Arlington Library Special Collections houses the Jenkins Garrett Library of Texana and Mexican War historical material and the Cartographic History Library.
 In addition, Special Collections has material on UT Arlington's history since 1895, the history of organized labor in Texas and the Southwest, and Yucatan and Honduran archival materials.

-• Student awards, scholarships and teaching and research assistantships are available in many College of Liberal Arts departments and programs.
-Each spring the History Department awards an outstanding graduate student the Wolfskill Prize, a cash award and plaque representing superior attainment in history studies.
+- Student awards, scholarships and teaching and research assistantships are available in many College of Liberal Arts departments and programs.
+Each spring the History and Geography Department awards an outstanding graduate student the Wolfskill Prize, a cash award and plaque representing superior attainment in history studies.

 Graduate Teaching Assistantships, Fellowships and Scholarships